 Sarah is a Senior Lecturer in the College of Science at the University of Canterbury.
 Her research is focused on disaster risk and resilience, including in response and recovery contexts.
 Sarah is particularly interested in collaborative governance aspects of disaster risk management and how cross-sector coordination can be enhanced while decreasing ethical risks to communities impacted by hazards.

 Finau is a disaster law consultant with extensive research and practical experience.
-As the former Pacific Regional Manager for Disaster Law and Partnerships at the IFRC, she has also had a significant impact upon the development of IDRL frameworks in the Pacific and with her current role as Pacific Portfolio Manager at the CDHB, offers a health-based knowledge of the discipline.
+As the Asia Pacific Disaster Law Coordinator, IFRC Bangkok, she has also had a significant impact upon the development of IDRL frameworks in the Pacific and with her prevoius role as Pacific Portfolio Manager at the CDHB, offers a health-based knowledge of the discipline.
 She also served in the public sector as a former senior diplomat for the Tongan government.

-Holly has recently submitted her Masters in International Law and Politics at the University of Canterbury.
+Holly has a Masters in International Law and Politics at the University of Canterbury.
+She is studying towards a PhD in Disaster, Risk & Resilience.
 After graduating with both a Law and Arts degree, Holly has been involved in several disaster law projects including an IFRC project that mapped the disaster laws of Pacific nations.
 In 2019, Holly received a research grant from QuakeCoRE to investigate the 2019 rescEU mechanism and its relationship to supranationalism.
 Holly continues to assist Dr W. John Hopkins and Dr Toni Collins with their Regulation for Resilience project.